whitershade/hillel-node-js/README.md

 ##### How to start
 1. Clone the project `git clone https://github.com/whitershade/hillel-node-js.git`
 1. Install dependencies with `npm i`
-1. To run project use `npm run hometask6`
+1. To run project use `npm run hometask8`
-1. To run project with enabled deletion of outdated messages use `hometask6-clearable`